martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 TLS 1.3 defines the `CertificateRequest` message, which prompts the client to provide a certificate which conforms to certain properties specified by the server.
-This draft defines the `CERTIFICATE_REQUEST` frame (0xFRAME-TBD2), which contains the same contents as a TLS 1.3 `CertificateRequest` message, but can be sent over any TLS version.
+This draft defines the `CERTIFICATE_REQUEST` frame (0xFRAME-TBD2), which uses the same set of extensions to specify a desired certificate, but can be sent over any TLS version and can be sent by either peer.

 The `CERTIFICATE_REQUEST` frame SHOULD NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.